Tracee Ellis Ross

 Tracee Joy Silberstein (born October 29, 1972), known professionally as Tracee Ellis Ross, is an American actress.
-She is known for her lead roles in the television series Girlfriends (2000–2008) and Black-ish (2014–2022) receiving nominations for five Primetime Emmy Awards for Outstanding Lead Actress in a Comedy Series for the latter.
+The daughter of Motown singer Diana Ross, she is known for her lead roles in the television series Girlfriends (2000–2008) and Black-ish (2014–2022) receiving nominations for five Primetime Emmy Awards for Outstanding Lead Actress in a Comedy Series for the latter.

-Ross is a daughter of actress and Motown recording artist Diana Ross and Robert Ellis Silberstein.
-She began acting in independent films and variety series.
+Ross began acting in independent films and variety series.
 She hosted the pop-culture magazine The Dish on Lifetime.
 From 2000 to 2008, Ross played the starring role of Joan Clayton in the UPN/CW comedy series Girlfriends, and received two NAACP Image Awards for Outstanding Actress in a Comedy Series for the role.
 She also has appeared in the films Hanging Up (2000), I-See-You.Com (2006), and Daddy's Little Girls (2007), before returning to television playing Dr. Carla Reed on the BET sitcom Reed Between the Lines (2011), winning her third NAACP Image Award for the lattermost.

 From 2014 to 2022, Ross starred as Dr. Rainbow Johnson in the ABC comedy series, Black-ish.
 Her work on it has earned her six NAACP Image Awards and a Golden Globe Award for Best Actress – Television Series Musical or Comedy.
 She has also received nominations for two Critics' Choice Television Awards and five Primetime Emmy Awards for Outstanding Lead Actress in a Comedy Series.
 In 2019, she co-created a prequel spin-off of Black-ish titled Mixed-ish.
 In 2020, she starred in and recorded the soundtrack album for the musical film The High Note.

-Early life
+Early life and education

 Ross was born October 29, 1972, in Los Angeles, California, to Motown singer/actress Diana Ross and music business manager Robert Ellis Silberstein.
 Her father is Jewish while her mother is African-American and a Baptist.
 She adopted the name Tracee Ellis Ross, wishing to retain both of her parents' names after her father dropped the name Silberstein.
 She has a younger sister, Chudney Lane Silberstein, and an older half-sister, Rhonda Ross Kendrick.
-Actor and musician Evan Ross is her half-brother.

 In the 80s, Tracee was photographed along with her mother, Rhonda and Chudney by Andy Warhol.
 Her mother used her own photo for the cover of her 1982 album, Silk Electric, for which Warhol was given credit.

 When her mother married Arne Næss Jr. in 1985, Tracee gained three step-siblings: Katinka, Christoffer, and folk singer Leona Naess.
 She remains on close terms with all of them.
-Before her mother and Naess divorced in 2000, they welcomed her two half-brothers, Ross Arne in 1987 and Evan Ross in 1988.
+Before her mother and Naess divorced in 2000, they welcomed her two half-brothers, Ross Arne in 1987, and actor and musician Evan Ross in 1988.